 In 1896, in the slums of Rome, a young woman was put in charge of a group of children labeled “impossible to educate.”
 As the first female physician in Italy, she had fought great resistance to get her own education; “no one wanted a female doctor.”
 Her assignment to care for these children was considered an insult.
 In a sense, she and the children, ages 3 to 6, were outcasts together.

 She recognized that she and the children had something in common: it wasn’t that they couldn’t learn, but that the adults around them wouldn’t let them learn.
 She studied her children.
 She paid careful attention to what they were inclined to do.
 She followed their lead and respected their choices.
 Before long, she began to unlock their natural gifts.
 Her children went on to surpass “normal” students on Italy’s achievement tests.
 (Yes, standardized tests were around more than a century ago!)
 WWI & WWII forced her into exile across several different countries, where she continued to observe and test her methods.

 That young woman – who had been cast aside in her young professional life – went on to revolutionize education!
-She was nominated for a Nobel Peace Prize.
+She was nominated for a Nobel Peace Prize three times.
 Her methods are still used successfully today, in every socioeconomic setting, on every inhabited continent.
 Many well-known people are graduates of her methods, including: Google founders Larry Page and Sergey Brin, Amazon founder Jeff Bezos, Wikipedia founder Jimmy Whales, actors George Clooney and Helen Hunt, famous management consultant Peter Drucker, Princes William and Harry of Wales, and even Helen Keller and Anne Frank.